 Louisiana FastStart, the state’s new company and job specific training for business modeled after the Georgia’s award- winning program, was implemented in late 2009.
 This is a state-funded economic development incentive free-of-charge for companies locating or expanding in Louisiana.

-The program has streamlined the current job training process to incorporate specific company needs to develop a curriculum for each company who then becomes owner of the program.
+In addition, the program has streamlined the current job training process to incorporate specific company needs to develop a curriculum for each company who then becomes owner of the program.
 Companies work directly with the technical college system industry-specific staff in this process.

 Incumbent Workforce Training Program

 The Louisiana Incumbent Worker Training Program is designed to benefit business and industry by assisting in skill development of existing employees and Increasing employee productivity and growth of the company.
-Both are expected to result in the creation of new jobs, the retention of jobs that otherwise may have been eliminated, and an increase in wages for the trained workers.
+Moreover, both are expected to result in the creation of new jobs, the retention of jobs that otherwise may have been eliminated, and an increase in wages for the trained workers.

 Technical and Community Colleges